edvm/secrets-on-premises/README.md

 # Secrets API

-A secure API for storing and managing encrypted secrets built with Rust ideal for security-critical applications where performance and correctness are essential.

-## Overview

 This project provides an API and a Web UI for storing encrypted data securely.
 It leverages modern Rust libraries to create a high-performance, type-safe application with strong security guarantees.

 Try it online [here](https://one.hamkee.net/).